Frequently asked PR questions

-Public relations (PR) is all about building trust, visibility and credibility.
-But what exactly does PR mean, how does it differ from marketing, and how can you use PR effectively for your organization?
-On this page you'll find clear answers to common PR questions.
+Public relations (PR) is about building trust, visibility and credibility.
+But what exactly does PR mean, what is the difference with marketing, and how can you effectively use PR for your organization?
+On this page you will find clear answers to frequently asked PR questions.
 From the basics to strategic applications.

 General questions about PR